loshadki/whichmacshouldibuy/content/_index.md

 [macOS Big Sur is compatible with these computers](https://support.apple.com/en-us/HT211238)).
 And even if you are not planning to use the latest macOS, Application developers may stop support the oldest macOS.

+With the latest upgrade of Macbook Pro, the only option to purchase an Intel based laptop is to purchase a used Macbook Pro.

 ### Where to purchase used Macs?

 Obviously anywhere you can find them.
 Your friends, craigslist, eBay.
 A bit more expensive options are